nguyentimmy/Azure-Virtualization-Security/README.md

 Access control is enforced through a **Network Security Group (NSG)** with a default-deny rule, layered SSH allow-rules scoped to specific source IPs, and **SSH key-only authentication** (password auth disabled) across every VM.
 Finally, a **Load Balancer** distributes inbound web traffic across the two web servers, with the NSG configured to expose only port 80 to the internet.

 The result is a repeatable lab that demonstrates core cloud-security principles: network segmentation, least-privilege access, secure remote administration, infrastructure-as-code provisioning, and controlled exposure of services.

+- ➡️ Once this lab is completed, can install the whole [ELK Stack Cluster - Part 2](https://github.com/nguyentimmy/Azure-ELK-Stack/tree/main) in your Azure environment to provide real time monitoring.